 May 5: Preventing the U.S. Department of Health and Human Services from Being Dismantled

 As is the case for several other Weiser lawsuits, Kennedy Jr.'s actions are in question here.
-According to Weiser's office, over 10,000 HHS workers were terminated on April 1 alone as part of a restructuring that the lawsuit argues has caused chaos across the nation's health care system.
+According to Weiser's office, over 10,000 HHS workers were terminated on April 1 alone as part of a restructuring that the lawsuit argues has caused chaos across the nation's healthcare system.

 "Attorney General Weiser and the coalition argue that these sweeping actions are in clear violation of hundreds of federal statutes and regulations, and that the Trump administration does not have the authority to make these reckless changes," the AG's office wrote in an announcement of the lawsuit.

 The coalition of attorneys general is asking the court to halt the mass firings and the restructuring while re-establishing critical health services that have been dismantled.
+On July 1, a Rhode Island judge issued a preliminary injunction preventing any further cuts or actions to implement the restructuring.

 May 7: Maintaining Funding for Electric Vehicle Infrastructure